gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 Senior at California Polytechnic State University, San Luis Obispo.
 California, USA.
 Major in Communication and minor in Industrial Technology.

 #### Tolga Kayapinar:
 Munich, Germany.
-5th semester bachelor student in business informatics at the University of Applied Sciences in Munich
+5th semester bachelor student in business informatics at the University of Applied Sciences in Munich.

 #### Iida Matilainen:
 Tampere, Finland.
 Second year Biomedical Laboratory Scientist student at Tampere University of Applied Sciences.